Zeczero/DiscordDataGrabber/README.md

 ### 📬 Contact
 PGP: [0x73D6849A](https://gist.github.com/Zeczero/908edd725cf297366e0f30c82958901d)

-### ⚠️ Warning
+### ⚠️ Update 2021
-Some of its functions are bugged and don't work on some devices.
+✅ Fixed various bugs related to the functionality of this program ✅ Corrected the structure of a code
+✅ Rewrote it in more object-oriented way
+✅ Improved the performance
+✅ Included CPU/OS information of the victim

-I do not take any responsibility for the usage of this program.
-This was made and uploaded for educational purposes only.
+This is made for educational purposes only.